kliment-olechnovic/voronota/expansion_lt_cadscore/resources/texts/intro.markdown

 CAD-score-LT is much faster and more versatile than the previous CAD-score implementations.
 It is designed to work for both global comparisons and for localized analyses such as interfaces and binding sites.

+CAD-score-LT is open source (MIT license) and hosted [on GitHub as a project in the Voronota monorepo](https://github.com/kliment-olechnovic/voronota/tree/master/expansion_lt_cadscore).

 ## CAD-score definition for residue-residue contacts

 Given reference structure $T$ (target) and structure to be compared, $M$ (model),